 Setting an Example

 Punitive damages can also deter others from acting in the same way as the defendant.
 Punitive damages set an example.
-They let others know that there is a price to pay for injuring people through recklessness or gross negligence..
+They let others know that there is a price to pay for injuring people through recklessness or gross negligence.

-Contact a Tampa Personal Injury Attorney For Help
+Contact an Injury Attorney For Help Today

 None of this is to suggest you will receive punitive damages if you file a personal injury lawsuit.
 That said, you’re much more likely to be awarded punitive damages if you seek representation from a qualified personal injury attorney at Catania & Catania, P.A.
 Please contact our law office in Tampa, Florida at (813) 222-8545 to discuss your case.